xmudrii/etcdproxy-controller/artifacts/demo/README.md

 kubectl create -f https://raw.githubusercontent.com/openshift/service-serving-cert-signer/master/install/serving-cert-signer/install.yaml
 ```

+While `service-serving-cert-signer` is a project by the OpenShift team, it doesn't require OpenShift and works on bare Kubernetes cluster.

-* etcd cluster with the appropriate client TLS certificates.
+* etcd v3.2+ cluster with the appropriate client TLS certificates deployed in the EtcdProxyController namespace.

-You can use any etcd v3.2+ cluster for the EtcdProxyController.
-If you need to deploy the new cluster, you can use the manifest
-from the `etcd` subdirectory to deploy single-node etcd v3.2.18 cluster.
+If you need to deploy a new cluster, you can use the manifest from the `etcd` subdirectory to deploy single-node etcd v3.2.18 cluster.
 The manifest also includes self-generated, static, TLS certificates.
 ```bash
 # Deploy etcd cluster.
 kubectl create -f etcd/01-etcd-deployment.yaml
 ```

 To use the etcd with the EtcdProxyController, you need to deploy the client certificate for etcd in the controller namespace once the EtcdProxyController is deployed.
 The client certificates can be found in the `etcd/02-etcd-client-certs.yaml` manifest.

 ## Deploying EtcdProxyController

+The EtcdProxyController can be deployed using the `etcdproxy` manifests from this directory.

 ```bash
 # Create namespace and ServiceAccounts.